onfe/drip-dash/README.md

 2. Open the folder `cd drip-dash`, then install the required dependencies using `npm install`.

-3. Set your database configuration in `src/server/config/sequelize-config.json`.
+3. `cp .env.example .env` and add your database credentials.
 We recommend [PostgreSQL](https://www.postgresql.org) or [MariaDB](https://mariadb.org/).

+4. Set the environment variable `NODE_ENV` to `production`.

-4. Prepare the Database with `npm run prepdb`.
+5. Prepare the Database with `npm run prepdb`.

-5. Finally, build DripDash with `npm run build`.
+6. Finally, build DripDash with `npm run build`.

 ### Updating
 To update DripDash run `git pull`.